neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Sumana).md

         <ol type="1">
           <li>Write detailed documentation for the Google Drive integration, including setup instructions, API usage, and TUI operations.</li>
           <li>Ensure that the documentation covers both common use cases and edge scenarios.</li>
-          <li>Solicit feedback on the documentation from mentors ensure clarity.</li>
+          <li>Feedback on the documentation from mentors ensure clarity.</li>
         </ol>
       </td>
     </tr>